Healthy Italian Cooking at Home

 Fast Italian Fish

-Put on nonstick baking sheet, drizzle with olive oil, and season with salt and freshly ground black pepper.
-Roast 5 minutes.
+Trim ends off the zucchini and cut lengthwise into quarters.
+Place on nonstick baking sheet, drizzle with olive oil and season with salt and freshly ground black pepper.

-Remove pan from oven, turn zucchini over and push to one side, and put fish on pan.
-Roast until fish is cooked and flakes easily and zucchini are tender, about 8 minutes.
-Top each fillet with 1 tablespoon pesto and garnish with basil leaves.
+Roast until the fish is cooked and the zucchini quarters are tender, about 8 minutes.
+Top each fillet with 1 tablespoon pesto and garnish with fresh basil leaves.

 Pasta With Sardines, Bread Crumbs and Capers

 Nutritionist and author, Jonny Bowden of “The 150 Healthiest Foods on Earth,” has created a list of healthy foods people should be eating but aren’t.
 Sardines is one of them.
 They are high in omega-3’s, contain virtually no mercury and are loaded with calcium.
-They also contain iron, magnesium, phosphorus, potassium, zinc, copper and manganese as well as a full complement of B vitamins.
+They also contain iron, magnesium, phosphorus, potassium, zinc, copper and manganese, as well as, a full complement of B vitamins.
 Choose sardines packed in olive oil.

-• Salt
+- Salt

-• 1/4 cup extra virgin olive oil
+- 1/4 cup extra virgin olive oil

-• 1/2 cup bread crumbs, ideally made from stale bread
+- 1/2 cup bread crumbs, ideally made from stale bread

-• 1 onion, chopped and garlic
+- 1 onion, chopped and garlic

-• Freshly ground black pepper
+- Freshly ground black pepper

-• 1 pound long pasta with a hole through the center, like perciatelli
+- 1 pound long pasta with a hole through the center, like perciatelli

-• 1 teaspoon grated lemon zest
+- 1 teaspoon grated lemon zest

-• 2 tablespoons drained capers
+- 2 tablespoons drained capers

-• 1/4 teaspoon crushed red pepper flakes
+- 1/4 teaspoon crushed red pepper flakes

-• 2 cans sardines packed in extra virgin olive oil (about 1/2 pound)
+- 2 cans sardines packed in extra virgin olive oil (about 1/2 pound)

-• 1/2 cup chopped fresh parsley, plus more for garnish.
+- 1/2 cup chopped fresh parsley, plus more for garnish.

-1. Bring a large pot of water to a boil and salt it.
 Put half the oil (2 tablespoons) in a medium skillet over medium heat.
-When it’s hot, add the bread crumbs and cook, stirring frequently, until golden and fragrant, less than 5 minutes, and then remove.
-Add the remaining oil and the onion to the pan, sprinkle with salt and pepper, and cook, stirring occasionally, until softened, about 5 minutes.
+When it’s hot, add the bread crumbs and cook, stirring frequently, until golden and fragrant, less than 5 minutes, and then remove them to a bowl.

-2. Meanwhile, add the pasta to the boiling water and cook until just tender; drain, reserving some of the cooking liquid.
 Turn the heat under the onions to medium-high and add the lemon zest, capers, crushed red pepper and sardines; cook, stirring occasionally, until just heated through, about 2 minutes.

 Yield: 4 to 6 servings.